Skip to main content

 let collider = world.createCollider(colliderDesc, rigidBody);

-It translational part is represented as a vector and its rotational part as an unit quaternion (in 3D) or a unit complex number (in 2D).
+The position of a collider represents its location (translation) in 2D or 3D world-space as well as its orientation (rotation).
+Its translational part is represented as a vector and its rotational part as an unit quaternion (in 3D) or a unit complex number (in 2D).
 Both are combined into an isometry.
-It translational part is represented as a vector and its rotational part as an unit quaternion (in 3D) or an angle (in 2D).
+Its translational part is represented as a vector and its rotational part as an unit quaternion (in 3D) or an angle (in 2D).

 warning